embaldridge/grant-proposals/Postdoc-proposal.md

 Demonstrating the utility of using fully reproducible science with computational and ecoinformatics approaches to collaborate remotely.

-Improve ability to collaborate with other ecologists by learning R.
+Improve ability to collaborate with other ecologists by learning R (make tools that more ecologists can use).

 ###Objective 1